a-warner/a-warner.github.com/source/_posts/2014-08-20-beware-the-siren-song-of-comments.markdown

 Developers love comments!
 Everyone who writes a comment thinks that they're making a [pareto improvement](http://en.wikipedia.org/wiki/Pareto_efficiency) to the codebase, when in fact it's quite the opposite.
-Comments are especially dangerous because there are many situations where it *seems* like a comment will help, but beware the siren's call!
+Comments are especially dangerous because there are many situations where it *seems* like a comment will help, but beware the siren's call.

 I hate reading articles that make abstract arguments, so enough bloviating, let's check out some examples.
 Here are some concrete uses of comments that I've seen a lot, and how they can be easily avoided.